udacity/js-grader/README.md

 Just checks to make sure the value is not `undefined`.

+---

 #### For HTML/CSS

-For these methods, assume that `elem` can be either a jQuery element, regular DOM node, or a string selector unless specified otherwise.
+For these methods, assume that `elem` can be either a jQuery element, regular DOM node, or a string selector unless otherwise specified.

 ---